isolver/ioHub/docs/iohub/installation.rst

 +++++++++++++++++++++++++++++++++++

 The following Python packages need to be installed on the system you plan to run ioHub on.
-Some apckages can be installed using *pip*, while other should be installed by downloading the package from the provided URL, unpacking the tarball, and installing the package by typing::
+Some packages can be installed using *pip*, while other should be installed by downloading the package from the provided URL, unpacking the tarball, and installing the package by typing::

     > python setup.py install

-in a terminal session where you have cd to the location of the uncompressed python package source that contrains the setup.py script.
+in a terminal session where you have changed directories to the location of the uncompressed python package source that contains the setup.py script.

 Some packages downloaded via a URL are a .deb file, in which case you just download the file and install it by double clicking the .deb file once downloaded.

-Note that for both 'pip' and manual 'python setup.py install', depending on your Linux distribution and system configuration, you may need to run pip or 'python setup.py install' with root priveledges by placing 'sudo ' in front of the command line text to be run.
+Note that for both 'pip' and manual 'python setup.py install', depending on your Linux distribution and system configuration, you may need to run pip or 'python setup.py install' with root privileges by placing 'sudo ' in front of the command line text to be run.

 For example::